Amazon Basics 30" Hardside Spinner Review

 What Other Suitcases Should You Consider?

 The four-wheeled Amazon Basics 30" Hardsided Spinner is just what most deal-seekers are looking for.
-However, if you prefer higher construction quality, we recommend the SwissGear Sion Softside Expandable Roller 29".
+However, the Coolife Hardside Expandable 28" is also a good deal but has cheaper wheels.
+If you prefer higher construction quality, we recommend the SwissGear Sion Softside Expandable Roller 29".
 It is reasonably priced and offers a better quality.
 The Delsey Paris Titanium Hardside 29" also has a decent price tag, is made well, and comes with more stylish features.